Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Test on log-linear regression

 \subsubsection{Robustness to the saturation effect}

 Commonly seen in real datasets, the saturation effect is a phenomenon where the correlation between $\log y$ and $\log x$ breaks down at one or two ends of the relation, resulting in $\log y$ asymptotically approaching a constant value (see \autoref{app:saturate} for more details).
 To assess the robustness of the different methods to this effect, we compare the performance on Sample 8 which includes the saturation effect and the first 40 datasets of Sample 1 without saturation.
 The result is shown in \autoref{fig:saturation}.
-The saturation effect significantly impacts the performance of mODR, \linmix, and \ltsfit.
-While \leopy\ and the \mlmethod\ show a less pronounced, yet still noticeable, effect of saturation, the \ksmethod\ exhibits no discernible impact.
+The saturation effect significantly impacts the performance of mODR, \linmix, \ltsfit, and \leopy.
+In contrast, \mlmethod\ and \ksmethod\ exhibits no discernible impact.